sh3lk/mx/examples/factors/README.md

 # Factors

-This directory contains a Service Weaver application that computes the factors of a number.
+This directory contains a MX application that computes the factors of a number.
 This application is interesting because it demonstrates routing.

 This app has a `Factorer` component with a `Factor(context.Context, int) ([]int,